JJKVIT/MultiViewer-Countdown-Timer/README.md

 # **CountDown Timer For _Multiviewer App_**

 ## Description
-This is a simple (maybe overcomplicated) modification that can be added to the multiviewer application that adds a countdown timer to visualize the upcoming events.
-(The functionality when the event turns to live has not been tested)
+This is a simple (100% overcomplicated) modification that can be added to the multiviewer application that adds a countdown timer to visualize the upcoming events with a live button to access the live events.
+It also makes the weekend elements header sticky so as you scroll you can still see the timer or live button.
 ![image](https://github.com/user-attachments/assets/a6560af6-9b37-4e5f-8f6d-8856133b1201)

 Link to the [multiviewer application](https://multiviewer.app/)